sampathll/sampathll/README.md

 ## Hi there, I'm Sampath 👋

 Welcome to my GitHub profile!
-I am a 20 year old with a passion for electronics
+I am a 20 year old with a passion for finance and electronics

 ---